Anthony Wordsworth: Ipswich Town

 Wordsworth joined Ipswich Town on 30 January 2013 for £100,000 on a two-and-a-half-year deal, with the option of an additional year.
 On his full debut for the club, Wordsworth cracked three vertebrae in a collision with Blackpool goalkeeper Matt Gilks and was forced to spend the weekend in hospital.
-He scored his first goal for the club in the defeat to Hull on 13 April 2013, his first game back after that injury.
+He scored his first goal for the club in the defeat to Hull City on 13 April 2013, his first game back after that injury.
 He was released by the club at the end of the 2014–15 season.

 Rotherham (loan)

-On 22 August 2014, Wordsworth completed a half-season loan move to Rotherham.
+On 22 August 2014, Wordsworth completed a half-season loan move to Rotherham United.
 He scored once for Rotherham in a 3–2 defeat to Bolton Wanderers.

 Crawley Town (loan)

 On 15 January 2015, Wordsworth joined Crawley Town on a three-month loan.

 Southend United

 In July 2015 Wordsworth signed a two-year contract at Southend United.
 At the end of the 2017–18 season he was released by the club.